Stormwater Shepherds, the one-stop shop for a more sustainable lifestyle.

 Join us on our path to a clean water future and through your passion, embrace the difference you can make in caring for our planet.

-Join our journey by registering below and take the Zero Pollution Ambassador pledge to make the switch towards a clean water future for future generations.
+Join our journey by registering below and take the Zero Pollution Supporter pledge to make the switch towards a clean water future for future generations.

 Give a gift that helps the planet by reducing plastic consumption for friends, family members or anyone you know!

 100% cotton with a beeswax barrier, the three-pack of various sizes to cover anything from a piece of fruit to a sandwich, to a large bowl.

 We’re working with Australian owned companies selling Australian-made products, when available, our range of plastic replacements is a great start to switching to eco-friendly alternatives.

 Stormwater: The pollution highway to our waterways and oceans